As the world wages battle against the new coronavirus, a much older war has yet to be won.

 Access to care

 There are various barriers that non-white patients come up against when looking for quality oral health care.
-Some of these are a result of a combination of race and socioeconomic status; some have cultural aspects, some are language-related.
+Some of these are a result of a combination of gender, sex, race and socioeconomic status; some have cultural aspects, some are language-related.

 The solution won't be one size fits all, but nuanced and always mindful of the intersectionality of race, class, culture, geography, gender and other factors.
 In this article, we examine race as it intersects with class, geography, and language as a significant factor in disparities in oral health care.